The 2023 Kansas Legislative Session is completed

 • Eliminate pensions for legislators - KPERS pensions should not be given to part-time legislators.
 I have refused it.

 • Address the poor operation of the KS Unemployment office - too many Kansans did not receive their benefits during and after the pandemic.

-• Utilize a portion of school districts' reserve funds ($1 billion) to stabilize K-12 education and encourage more focus on student outcomes and school accountability.
+• Utilize a portion of school districts' reserve funds ($1 billion) to stabilize K-12 education funding and encourage more focus on student outcomes and school accountability.
 See my plan to fund education without raising taxes.

 • Create job growth in Kansas through industries such as manufacturing, agriculture, defense and medicine.